Correct as of: 22/05/2015.

 This is something worth taking into consideration when looking for the cheapest electricity suppliers as the level of discount on offer for each of these could change which supplier proves to be the cheapest option.

-The main factor you need to check is the kWh rate (price per unit) you are charged for your electricity, both with and without any standing charge, so you find the cheapest electricity suppliers overall.
+The main factor you need to check is the kWh rate (price per unit) you are charged for your electricity, both with and without any standing charge, so you find the cheapest suppliers overall.